Looking for more information before you get started?

 Q: Do I need to be located in Michigan or Indiana?

 A: Yes.
-Due to state licensing requirements, I am only licensed to work with clients who are physically located in the states of Michigan OR Indiana.
+Due to state licensing requirements, Stephanie is only licensed to work with clients who are physically located in the states of Michigan OR Indiana.

 Q: What is the Client Portal, and how do I access it?